maciejczyzewski/hyhyhy/README.md

 - Chrome
 - IE9, IE10, IE11

+## Presentation

+- Press (`left arrow` or `k`) and (`right arrow` or `j`) to navigate.
+- Press `h` to launch fullscreen.
+- Press `ESC` to exit fullscreen mode.
+- Press `gg`/`shift + g` to move to top/bottom.
+- Browser zooming is supported.
+- Touch events are supported.

+## Example

+Sample available immediately after installation.
+You can see it live [by clicking this link.](http://maciejczyzewski.me/hyhyhy)

+## Contributing

+The goal was to make package that will speed up work on own presentation.Please feel free to contribute to this project!
+Pull requests and feature requests welcome! :v:

 ## Conceptions

 - [ ] speaker notes
 - [ ] travis tests
 - [ ] compression

-## Contributing

-The goal was to make package that will speed up work on own presentation.

-Please feel free to contribute to this project!
-Pull requests and feature requests welcome! :v:

 ## License